Tags

-The Museum that opened in 2006 was his interpretation of the distinctive elements of the traditional Suzhou landscape!
+The Museum that opened in 2006 was his interpretation of the distinctive elements of the vernacular Suzhou aesthetic.

-The circular doorway, the grey color palette, the walled garden, the water bodies, the viewing pavillions, the zigzag bridge, the beautiful framed vistas from every angle – all pay homage to the city and the gardens that he played in as a child!
+The circular doorway, the grey color palette, the walled garden, the water bodies, the viewing pavilions, the zigzag bridge, the beautiful framed vistas from every angle – all pay homage to the city and the gardens that he played in as a child.

-This was the primary reason why we chose to visit Suzhou!
-(Much like we dashed across to Bilbao on a day-trip from Barcelona, just to see the Guggenheim Museum!!)
+This was the primary reason we chose to visit Suzhou (much like we dashed across to Bilbao on a day-trip from Barcelona, just to see the Guggenheim Museum!)

-The exhibits inside are really beautiful and worth seeing, but as far as I was concerned, this exquisite little bulding was the star of the show!
-If you are at all interested in architecture do include the Suzhou Museum in your Shanghai itinerary.
+The exhibits inside are beautiful and worth seeing, but this remarkable little building is an attraction in its own right.
+If you are at all interested in architecture do try and include the Suzhou Museum in your Shanghai itinerary.

 It Is Jake!
 Thank you!